karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 Every request to the actions API creates a *logbook* that can be polled for the progress of the action.
 The logbook contains the current status of the action, and the log output generated by the server.
-If an action has been succesfully queued, the respone contains a :mailheader:`Location` header field, containing the URI of the logbook.
+If an action has been successfully queued, the response contains a :mailheader:`Location` header field, containing the URI of the logbook.
 See the :ref:`Logbook API <logbook-api>` section for more information on the logbook.